 James Machell, Jr, Ph.D.

-James (Jim) Machell has been a teacher for 43 years including service to students and communities in Oklahoma, Wyoming and Missouri.
+James (Jim) Machell has been a teacher for 45 years, including service to students and communities in Oklahoma, Wyoming and Missouri.
 Jim began his career as an elementary teacher at Ridgeview Elementary School in Oklahoma City Public Schools for 11 years, then served as principal at Rosary Catholic School in Oklahoma City for seven years.
-Machell’s higher education appointments included serving as an assistant professor in the College of Education at the University of Wyoming for five years; service as associate professor, professor, program coordinator and department chair at Central Missouri State University and the University of Missouri for eight years; and in his current role as dean of the College of Education and Professional Studies at the University of Central Oklahoma for the past 13 years.
+Machell’s higher education appointments included serving as an assistant professor in the College of Education at the University of Wyoming for five years; service as associate professor, professor, program coordinator and department chair at Central Missouri State University and the University of Missouri for eight years; and service as dean of the College of Education and Professional Studies at the University of Central Oklahoma for the past 14 years.
+Jim is most excited to be joining the college as a professor of Educational Leadership in July 2019.
 Jim earned a Bachelor of Arts degree in Elementary Education from Oklahoma City University, a Master of Education degree in Elementary Education Administration from Central State University (UCO), and a Doctor of Philosophy degree in Educational Administration, Curriculum and Supervision at the University of Oklahoma.
-He has published 29 articles and book chapters and presented extensively on research interests including teacher evaluation systems, innovative practices in teacher and school leader preparation, and university / school partnerships.
+He has published more than 30 articles and book chapters and presented extensively on research interests including teacher evaluation systems, innovative practices in teacher and school leader preparation, and university / school partnerships.
 Jim is married and lives in Edmond.
 He enjoys spending time with his family and friends and playing golf.

 Education and Certifications